sopansagorkar/SolidPrinciples/README.md

 Abstractions should not depend upon details.
 Details should depend upon abstractions.

-Letís try to understand this principle by looking at an example from our daily life.
+Let‚Äôs try to understand this principle by looking at an example from our daily life.
 When you go to a cash machine/ATM, the cash machine/ATM expects a valid debit/credit card.
 The machine has a dependency on valid card abstraction and not on specific concrete type cards like only Visa, only Maestro or only issued by specific bank.
 The machine works for any valid card type implementation and we are providing the card to the machine from outside which provides so much flexibility and easiness to use the machine.

-Automation Example:
+### Automation Example:

 Look at below page object for Login Page